francesctr4/Ymir-Engine-Reforged/README.md

 During the development of the game [Alien Extraction](https://github.com/Clapcom-Studios/Alien-Extraction), the engine was also being improved adding more high level systems, in order to be able to develop all the features required by the game.

+## v1.0 - Alien Extraction
+### Special thanks to the entirety of [Clapcom Studios](https://github.com/Clapcom-Studios/) for helping me bring this engine to be capable of somethintg greater, now i get the handle to make it even better.

 ![Ymir Engine](https://github.com/Clapcom-Studios/Alien-Extraction/assets/99948892/e7bc2375-1484-473a-9125-35d1ea381f2d)